mlzxzhou/GEM/README.md

 ### Compute GEM

-Compute supply-demand ratio and global_metric from 20180421 to 20180521 for Application 1.
+Compute supply-demand ratio and GEM from 20180421 to 20180521 for Application 1.
 ```
 cd Application1/